itsdfish/ABMPredictionMarkets.jl/docs/src/index.md

 # ABMPredictionMarkets

-This project contains an agent-based simulation of unpacking effects in prediction markets.
+This project contains an API for creating agent-based models of prediction markets.
+More details can be found by navigating the menu on the left-hand side.

 ```@raw html
 <img src="assets/temp.gif" width=1200 height=800>